shapeshed/shapeshed.com/content/posts/hashicorp-vault-ldap.md

 +++
 date = "2017-09-13T00:00:00+01:00"
-description = "How to use HashiCorp Vault to setup an LDAP backed secret store with read-only access for users in groups and read-write access for specific users" slug = "hashicorp-vault-ldap" tags = ["UNIX", "Linux"] title = "Using HashiCorp Vault with LDAP"
+description = "How to use setup HashiCorp Vault using LDAP for authentication.
+Includes read-only access for users in groups and read-write access for specific users" slug = "hashicorp-vault-ldap" tags = ["UNIX", "Linux"] title = "Using HashiCorp Vault with LDAP"